pacchio1/ITS_Python/README.md

 # Pyton_its
-lavori in python richiesti da its Piemonte: Backend-system integrator
+python jobs required by its Piemonte(x course:Backend-system integrator)